-In addition to the consolidated financial statements at the bank-level and MDI-levels, we also collected branch-level financial statements from branches of banks.
-We prepared the same format for all financial institutions surveyed in our project, and asked the same 10 CBs and 5 MDIs to fill out our branch-level financial statements.
-Although some banks provided us data of all of their branches, others only provided us with data from selected branches because of data availability.3) We found that there were some errors in reported branch-level financial statements, possibly because the forms of financial statements used in their operations are different from a bank to a bank.
-To analyze
+In addition to the consolidated financial statements at the bank- and MDI-levels, we also collected branch-level financial statements from branches of banks.
+We prepared the same format for all financial institutions surveyed in our project, and asked the same 15 banks and MDIs to fill out our branch-level financial statements.
+Although some banks provided us data of all of their branches, others only provided us with data from selected branches because of data availability.5 We found that there were some errors in reported branch-level financial statements, possibly because the forms of financial statements used in their operations are different from a bank to a bank.
+To analyze the banks' behaviors in lending and collecting deposits at the branch level, we selected samples that correctly reported at least the amounts of loans and deposits.

-2) The entry form of bank- and branch-level financial data used in the survey is available upon request.
+4 The entry form of bank- and branch-level financial data used in the survey is available upon request.